 For example, if the light blocker was exactly the pupil’s diameter (assumed 4mm) and the point in the real world was centered on the pupil (the red case above), then the red point and only the red point would be completely blocked.
 Some light from the blue and green points will make it around the light blocker, and about 200,000 pixels would be affected.
 Figure 24 shows curves for 4, 3.5, 3, 2, and 1-millimeter diameters for “h” as the angle of the point in the field of view varies.

-Figures 25 (right) from the ‘229 show the blurry fall-off effect (2502) of a 200 micron (0.2mm) dark spot against a bright background.
+Figures 25 (right) from the ‘229 shows the blurry fall-off effect (2502) of a 200-micron (0.2mm) dark spot against a bright background.
 The single background area pixel at the center will only be slightly dimmed, while massive numbers of pixels around it are also affected.
 While this is called “soft-edge occlusion,” the occlusion edge is extremely soft.

 The table on the right was created from various sources, and the amount of real-world light in nits (cd/m²) reached the eye in various conditions.
 The human eye can see over a very wide range of brightness.
 Typically in well-lit rooms, the things you look at are in the 20 to 150 nits range.
-Outdoors, much of what you see in sunlight is sending between 1,000 and 10,000 nits.
+Outdoors, much of what you see lit by sunlight, is between 500 and 10,000 nits.
 At night or in a very dimly lit room, a person with time to adapt their eyes can easily see things at well less than 0.1 nits.